mookkiah/mahendran/_posts/2021-10-10-understanding-and-working-with-ssl-certs.md

 ## Extracting certificate using Java
-Sometimes due to the nature of network components (proxy, firewall, network policy, zscaller) you may be limitted to access certain url only via Java application.
+Sometimes due to the nature of network components (proxy, firewall, network policy, zscaller) you may be limitted to access certain url only via Java application and openssl may not help.
 Also you may not be get certificate of all intermediatories CAs.
 In that case your infrastructure team should offer the CA Root and intermediatories certificates for you to add in cacerts.
 Still you may face issue like PKIX failure exception.

 To find which CAs causing PKIX issue or get the CAs so you can verify or add it to cacerts, we can use following code.
     Note: Don't use this code in production application.
 Use it to figure out problem and proove what CAs missing

 ```
 import java.io.FileOutputStream;